wp-plugins/wp-crm/readme.txt

 = 0.21 =
 * Ability to create user accounts without e-mail addresses.
-* Contact forms verify that a user with an e-mail address does not already exist before processing form.
+* Shortcode forms verify that a user with an e-mail address does not already exist before processing form.
-* Contact form notifications can be enabled even when no message has been filled out.
+* Shortcode form notifications can be enabled even when no message has been filled out.
 * Fake users created via the plugin can be deleted in one click.
 * Bug fix with user fields not being able to be blanked out.
 * User search filter automatically removes white space.
-* Added visualization for incoming contact form messages.
+* Added visualization for incoming shortcode form messages.
-* Added extra classes to shortcode contact form on the front-end.
+* Added extra classes to shortcode form on the front-end.
 * bbPress forum participation can be displayed on user overview.
 * WP-Invoice integration - invoices can be seen in CRM profile.

 = 0.20 =
 * Added hook to add new user password reset link to user profile stream.
-* Associated objects, such as properties, are now associated with messages when the contact form shortcode is filled out from a property page.
+* Associated objects, such as properties, are now associated with messages when the shortcode form shortcode is filled out from a property page.

 = 0.19 =
 * Added graphs for displaying quantifiable attributes.
 * Fixes to avoid deletion of existing users when reviewing received messages.
-* Added default data that is installed on first run to include contact messages and notifications.
+* Added default data that is installed on first run to include shortcode form messages and notifications.
-* Added filtering options to contact messages screen.
+* Added filtering options to shortcode form tab.
 * Setup default UI settings for metabox layout.
 * Added a setting for default "system" e-mail address.
 * Added contextual help to user editing page.